Mobutu Sese Seko: Congo Crisis

 On 5 July 1960, soldiers of the Force Publique stationed at Camp Léopold II in Léopoldville, dissatisfied with their all-white leadership and working conditions, mutinied.
 The revolt spread across the region in the following days.
 Mobutu assisted other officials in negotiating with the mutineers to secure the release of the officers and their families.
 On 8 July the full Council of Ministers convened in an extraordinary session under the chairmanship of President Joseph Kasa-Vubu at Camp Léopold II to address the task of Africanising the garrison.

+The ministers debated over who would make a suitable army chief of staff.
+The two main candidates for the post were Minister of Youth and Sports Maurice Mpolo and Mobutu.
 The former had shown some influence over the mutinying troops, but Kasa-Vubu and the Bakongo ministers feared that he would enact a coup d'état if he were given power.
 The latter was perceived as calmer and more thoughtful.
 Lumumba saw Mpolo as courageous, but favored Mobutu's prudence.
 As the discussions continued, the cabinet began to divide according to who they preferred to serve as chief of staff.
 Lumumba wanted to keep both men in his government and wished to avoid upsetting one of their camps of supporters.
 In the end Mobutu was given the role and awarded the rank of colonel.
 The following day government delegations left the capital to oversee the Africanisation of the army; Mobutu was sent to Équateur.
+While he was there Mpolo acted as ANC Chief of Staff.
+Mobutu was affronted by this development, and upon his return to the capital he confronted Lumumba in a cabinet meeting, saying, "Either I was unworthy, and you have to dismiss me, or I faithfully accomplished my mission and so I keep my rank and functions."

-The British diplomat Brian Urquhart serving with the United Nations wrote: "When I first met Mobutu in July 1960, he was Prime Minister Patrice Lumumba’s chief military assistant and had just promoted himself from sergeant to lieutenant-colonel.
+The British diplomat Brian Urquhart serving with the United Nations wrote: "When I first met Mobutu in July 1960, he was Prime Minister Patrice Lumumba's chief military assistant and had just promoted himself from sergeant to lieutenant-colonel.
 By comparison with his boss, Mobutu was a pillar of pragmatism and common sense.
-It was to him that we appealed when our people were arrested by Lumumba’s hashish-stimulated guards.
-It was he who would bring up, in a disarmingly casual way, Lumumba’s most outrageous requests – that the UN should, for example, meet the pay roll of the potentially mutinous Congolese army.
+It was to him that we appealed when our people were arrested by Lumumba's hashish-stimulated guards.
+It was he who would bring up, in a disarmingly casual way, Lumumba's most outrageous requests – that the UN should, for example, meet the pay roll of the potentially mutinous Congolese army.
 In those early days, Mobutu seemed a comparatively sensible young man, one who might even, at least now and then, have the best interests of his newly independent country at heart."